jessica-finkel/CYPLAN255-Final-Project/README.md

 ## Conclusions and Next Steps

 (Coming soon)

 ## Acknowledgements
 I am indebted to my classmates Sydney Maves, Molly Sun, and Matthew Hui for their help troubleshooting code for this project.
-I also owe extra dishwashing shifts to my partner Drew Liming for doing research to flesh out my list of YIGBY congregations.
+I also owe extra dishwashing shifts to my partner for helping me compile my list of YIGBY congregations.

 ## References